vebersol/jQuery-Custom-Forms/README.md

 * **keyClass:** (String)
 The class used to allow element to be replaced by a custom form element.
 *Default value: 'cform'*

+* **enableWrapper:** (String)
+A boolean to enable a wrapper around the custom element and the original element.
+Very usefull to change position of the element.
+*Default value: false*

 # License